 In summer, the Earth’s orbit brings Australia closer to the sun than the rest of the world.
 This combined with the fact that the ozone layer above the country is thinner than anywhere else and it’s easy to understand why Australia experiences some of the highest levels of UV radiation on Earth.
 In fact, UV radiation is so strong that you could get sunburned in 11 minutes on a bright sunny summer day.

-So, protecting yourself from the sun in Australia is critical.
+So, protecting yourself from the sun is one of the critical Australia travel tips you simply must follow.
 To avoid UV damage, wear SPF50 at all times and reapply every four hours.
 If you go in the water, reapply sunscreen immediately after.

 Also, it’s recommended to stay out of the sun between 12 pm and 3 pm, and wear covering clothing and a hat as much as possible.